hpehl/flow/README.md

         });
 ```

+Errors in tasks are propagated to the closest catch handler.

 ### Parallel Execution

 Parallel execution runs all tasks simultaneously and returns when all tasks have finished.
-In case of a failure you can specify to
+For the parallel execution you can specify

-- fail fast: fail as soon as the first task fails or
+- whether to fail fast or fail last
-- fail last: don't fail if one or more task fail and continue with the execution of the remaining tasks.
+- a timeout after the execution is canceled.
+Pleas note that the timeout isn't used at the moment.
+The reason for that is the all promises are started in parallel and the promise API doesn't allow to cancel running promises at the moment.

 To execute a list of tasks in parallel, use something like this